 Whether delta 8 stays in your system longer than delta 9 depends on several factors, including height, weight, metabolism, dosage, environment, and more.

 Since delta 8 and delta 9 are chemically similar, both remain detectable for about the same time.
 A recent study by Mayo Clinic found that Delta 9 can remain detectable from three days after a single use to approximately 30 days in those who take the compound consistently.

 The presence of either compound can cause a failed drug test.
 Why?
 Drug tests look for THC metabolites, which are present in both delta 9 and delta 8.

 Several products, like vapes, edibles and beverages, blend delta 8 and delta 9.
 Combined, these compounds can produce synergistic effects due to their interaction with the body's receptors.

 Some people find that mixing delta 8 and delta 9 leads to a more intense effect, with heightened euphoria, relaxation and altered perception.
 Different ratios may result in varying potency levels and degrees of euphoria, mental clarity, sedation, or other subjective effects.
 Finding the right balance for an individual's preferences and desired experience is critical.

 Disclaimer: Researchers have not explored the exact mechanisms or safety profile of combining delta 8 and delta 9.

 The Bottom Line:

-Delta 8 and Delta 9 are like two proverbial flavors from the same fantastic dish.
-Delta 9 is the classic version, while Delta 8 is the lighter, more laid-back edition.
-However, both deliver similar experiences and are legal when derived from hemp.
-For those looking to experience the effects first-hand, buy delta 9 online from QWIN's store.
+Delta 8 and Delta 9 have key distinctions in product types, potency, legality, and chemical structures.
+However, both deliver similar experiences and are federally legal when derived from hemp.
+For those looking to experience the effects first-hand, buy delta 9 online or delta 8 from QWIN's store.